myood/willhook-rs/README.md

 This crate is intended for "read-only" access to hooks.
 It does not support injecting input events or altering them.
 If you are looking for that kind of functionality, you can give [mki](https://crates.io/crates/mki) a try.
 In comparison, the mki crate supports also Linux, but does not cleanup the low-level hooks (by [unhooking them](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-unhookwindowshookex)) and threads behind them (by [joinging with them](https://doc.rust-lang.org/std/thread/struct.JoinHandle.html#method.join)).
+It also looks like mki has incomplete implementation for mouse events, including incorrect implementation of injecting mouse click events (see this crate's mouse tests, where mki is used for cross-validation).
-This *may* not be an issue for you.
+Above *may* not be an issue for you.
 The addition of "injecting" and "altering" input events to [willhook] is a possibility, although it is not top priority.

 # Warning: The current state